qchemlab-embedding/2023-07-14-workshop/_episodes/09-undoing.md

 > $ git checkout a85267e
 > ```
 >
-> will show this message:
+> we should see this message:
 >
 > ```
 > Note: checking out 'a85267e'.